edubart/nelua-lang/docs/pages/draft.md

 local b: PointFloat32
 ```

-### Lazy functions with blocks
+### Poly functions with blocks

-Blocks can be passed to lazy functions, in this case the entire function code will be always
+Blocks can be passed to poly functions, in this case the entire function code will be always
 inlined in the call placement.

 ```nelua